Vast, barren and enigmatic: deserts are among some of our planet's most spectacular landscapes.Read more...

 Saint-Louis - A view from our expert author

-The tiny city-island of Saint-Louis is lapped on either side by the waters of the Senegal River © Atpun, Dreamstime
+The tiny city-island of Saint-Louis is lapped on either side by the waters of the Senegal River © Antpun, Dreamstime

 Dripping with balconies and bougainvillea, the stately ochre homes and warehouses of old Saint-Louis, with their toothless wooden shutters and Marseillaise clay roof tiles, are the steadfast and picturesque guardians of one of the most intensely atmospheric and densely historied places in all of West Africa.
 Known as Ndar in Wolof, the tiny city-island sits protected by the Langue de Barbarie peninsula to the west and lapped on either side by the calm waters of the Senegal River as they make their final approach to the Atlantic.

-As the crossroads of Senegal’s north, the population here is as diverse as the history, and the island’s grid of sandblown streets are home to Wolof merchants in perfectly starched boubous and Moroccan slippers, Mauritanian shopkeepers forever adjusting their impossibly large blue robes, scarified Toucouleurs proudly sporting their beauty marks, Baye Fall devotees piled high with leather gris-gris, and the island’s indigènes, the mixed-race descendants of the Métis signares, who can occasionally be spotted in their traditional flowing white gowns.
+As the crossroads of Senegal’s north, Saint-Louis has a population as diverse as its history, and the island’s grid of sandblown streets are home to Wolof merchants in perfectly starched boubous and Moroccan babouche slippers, Mauritanian shopkeepers forever adjusting their impossibly large blue robes, scarified Toucouleurs proudly sporting their beauty marks, Baye Fall devotees piled high with leather gris-gris, and the island’s indigènes, the mixed-race descendants of the Métis signares, who can occasionally be spotted in their traditional flowing white gowns.